10 Story Vacant Office to Courtyard by Marriott Conversion

 The Outcome

-The borrower closed on time, securing a landmark downtown property for the Courtyard by Marriott conversion.
-The project adds branded hotel inventory to a market with strong institutional demand drivers and limited competition.
+The borrower closed on time, securing a landmark downtown property for the Courtyard by Marriott conversion at a favorable basis relative to ground-up construction costs.
+The acquisition price reflected the building's vacant condition, giving the borrower a significant cost advantage over building a comparable hotel from scratch.
+The project is designed to add branded hotel inventory to a market with strong institutional demand drivers and limited competition, positioning the asset for strong stabilized performance once construction is complete and the Marriott flag is active.